jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

     - rt-inventory-dev-env-app.yaml
     - rt-inventory-stage-env-app.yaml
 * **cicd-app**: Argo app to monitor `config/rt-inventory-cicd/overlays` which defines `-cicd` namespace, `pipeline` service account, then role bindings.
 And it also defines Tekton tasks, pipelines, triggers...
+This is where developers can add new tasks and pipelines for their applications.
 * **rt-inventory-dev-env-app**: Argo app to monitor `environments/rt-inventory-dev/env/overlays` which defines the NameSpace, Service Account, RoleBindings, for a `dev` environment.
-* **rt-inventory-dev-app-refarch-eda-store-simulator**: Argo app to monitor `environments/rt-inventory-dev/apps/app-refarch-eda-store-simulator/overlays`
+* **rt-inventory-dev-app-refarch-eda-store-simulator**: Argo app to monitor `environments/rt-inventory-dev/apps/app-refarch-eda-store-simulator/overlays` to deploy a specific app

 #### Environment

-`environment` includes two environment definitions for dev and stage.
+`environment` includes two environment definitions for `dev` and `stage`.
 For each environment the `apps` folder includes the deployment of all the apps part of the solution and then a `env` folder to define the dev namespace, role bindings...

   ```sh